Lyonesse (novel): Plot summary

-Shimrod can not act directly against Carfilhiot to rescue Glyneth and Dhrun, because that would constitute taking Aillas' side in a political matter and violate Murgen's edict.
+Shimrod can not act directly against Carfilhiot to rescue Glyneth and Dhrun, because that would constitute advocating for Aillas in a political matter and thereby violate an edict of Murgen, the master magician.
 However, Aillas has learned that Quilcy, King of South Ulfland, has drowned in his bathtub, and that Aillas is his rightful heir by collateral lineage.
 He lands a force of troops in South Ulfland, proclaims his kingship, and demands a show of fealty from Carfilhiot as Carfilhiot's rightful liege lord.
 Carfilhiot refuses, and Aillas' Troice troops lay siege to his castle.
 Aillas' soldiers, informed by his knowledge of the castle's defenses, avoid the traps and pitfalls Carfilhiot has prepared, much to Carfilhiot's dismay.
-He calls on Tamurello, who confronts Aillas.
-This gives Shimrod an excuse to call on Murgen, who forbids Tamurello from acting and banishes him to his mansion.
+Carfilhiot signals for Tamurello, who confronts Aillas.
+This gives Shimrod an excuse to signal Murgen, who forbids Tamurello from acting and banishes him to his mansion.
 Tamurello offers to bring Carfilhiot to his manse, but Carfilhiot refuses to leave his castle.
 The siege is eventually successful, Dhrun and Glyneth are rescued, and Carfilhiot is hanged as a traitor to his king.
 When his body is cremated, a green fume escapes and blows out to sea, where it mixes with the spume and condenses into a "green pearl", which sinks into the sea and is swallowed by a fish.

+King Casmir agrees to a truce.
 Aillas, now King of Troicinet, Dascinet and South Ulfland, and his son Dhrun, make a diplomatic visit to Lyonesse.
-Casmir is puzzled as to how Aillas, barely out of his teens, could have a nine-year-old son, and why Aillas' face seems rather familiar.
+Casmir is puzzled as to how Aillas, a very young man, could have a nine-year-old son, and why Aillas' face seems rather familiar.